gridaco/assistant/README.md

 ## Usage

-> install figma plugin via below link. note that the published plugin is allways behind few new features behind this repository. for trying out the latest and mindblowing features, please build from your local environment directly.
+> Install figma plugin via below link.
+Note that the published plugin is always behind few new features behind this repository.
+For trying out the latest and mindblowing features, please build from your local environment directly.

-install via figma plugin [link here](https://www.figma.com/community/plugin/896445082033423994)
+Install via figma plugin [link here](https://www.figma.com/community/plugin/896445082033423994).

-> Cloning and running the project.
+### Cloning and running the project:

-> we use yarn workspace for maintaining this project as monorepository.
+> - We use yarn workspace for maintaining this project as monorepo.
-> Some additional steps are required to run this project properly.
+> - Some additional steps are required to run this project properly.

 ```shell
 # [REQUIRED] we use git submodules for `packages/`. you have to explicitly execute this command instead default clone.